SongGithub/ops-gusbot/README.md

   - If there was a secret in k8s cluster, please run `kubectl delete secret ops-gus-bot -n platform-enablement` prior to run the next step
   - run kube cmd to upload your secret `kubectl create secret generic --from-literal=SLACKBOT_API_TOKEN=<raw slack api token> ops-gus-bot -n platform-enablement`

+## How to use

+- By default, no one is on the _White List_ which exempts Slack users from being policed by the _Gus Bot_.
+- In Slack, talk to _Gus Bot_ directly to configure the _White list_.
+Common cmd are

 ## TODO/Wishlist:

 - The Kube app could get secret from _AWS SSM/Parameter Store_